WooxSolo/calculate-my-odds/README.md

 ## TODO-list

-* Add option to run a maximum amount of simulation rounds.
 * Add support for conditional rolls on tables.
 * Add more options for the goals (e.g. conditions based on iterations).
 * Add a "Calculate average" calculation method.